uwuolguin/Deprecated_LOGISTIC-MODEL-PYTHON/README.txt

 			-a value that can be 1 or 0, if it is 0 this means that between the supplier S and the retailer R cross-dock facilities will be used, 1 				 means the opposite.
 			-the cost of transportation from supplier S to retailer R.
 			-the amount of merchandise to be transported from supplier S to retailer R.
 			-the word "DIRECTO" if between the supplier S and the retailer R cross-dock facilities will not be used, otherwise, the foreign key of the 			 cross-dock facility that will be used.
+(This value is added later in the algorithm, it is not at its beginning.)
-			-The transportation cost from supplier S to crossdock C, this value is going to be 0 if a crossdock facility its not going to be used.
+			-The transportation cost from supplier S to crossdock C, this value is going to be 0 if a crossdock facility its not going to be 		 			 used.(This value is added later in the algorithm, it is not at its beginning.)
-			-The transportation cost from crossdock C to retailer R, this value is going to be 0 if a crossdock facility its not going to be used.
+			-The transportation cost from crossdock C to retailer R, this value is going to be 0 if a crossdock facility its not going to be 					 used.(This value is added later in the algorithm, it is not at its beginning.)

 	-In line 29 we create a dictionary that will contain the total load that its going to go from supplier S to cross-dock C and the cost by truck from 		 supplier S to cross-dock C. the structure of this dictionary is as follows: